elenamodrea/Shoes-Store/README.md

 # Shoes-Store
 This was a teams project.
 We created a desktop application in Java. <br />
-This application can be used by 3 types of users: admin, client and employer. <br />
+This application can be used by 3 types of users: admin, client and employee. <br />
 ![s1](https://user-images.githubusercontent.com/92223201/224759344-9a88397b-a48a-4963-80d2-c9850b6e18a4.PNG) <br />
 This application allows clients to register.
 In order for the registration to be complete, the customer must enter the code from the received email. <br />
 The client is the only one who can register.
 The admin has to send credentials for employers in order for them to log in. <br />